 Stella Walsh and Helen Stephens in the 1932 and 1936 Olympics

-Stella Walasiewicz, later known as Stella Walsh, won the women’s 100-meter dash at the 1932 Olympics for Poland.
-Four years later, at the 1936 Berlin Olympics she took silver, beaten by the American, Helen Stephens.
-Stephens also set new world records for the 200m and the standing broad jump, and won the shot put.
+Gender identity in women’s sports is not a new issue.
+Stella Walsh won the women’s 100-meter dash at the 1932 Olympics for Poland.
+Four years later, at the 1936 Berlin Olympics, she took the second-place silver, beaten by the American, Helen Stephens.
+Stephens also set new world records for the 200 meters and the standing broad jump, and she won the shot put.

-Stella didn’t like Helen, and couldn’t believe that she was beaten by another woman, so she insisted that Helen Stephens be examined by Olympic doctors.
-Stella Walsh felt that she was so fast that only a man could beat her.
-The German doctors checked Stephens and declared that, indeed, Stella Walsh had been beaten by a woman.
+Walsh didn’t like Stephens, and couldn’t believe that she was beaten by another woman, so she insisted that Stephens be examined by Olympic doctors.
+Walsh felt that she was so fast that only a man could beat her.
+The German doctors checked Stephens and declared that Stella Walsh had indeed been beaten by a woman.

-Stella Walsh was married for a short time to an American boxer, Neil Olsen.
-She became an American citizen in 1947.
+Walsh was married for a short time to an American boxer, Neil Olsen.
+She became a U.S. citizen in 1947.
 She lived a very private life.
-Before a competition, she usually arrived in running clothes, never changed in a dressing room, and left when the race was over.
+Before a competition, she usually arrived in running clothes, never changed in a dressing room, and left as soon as the race was over.